eigr/publications_and_talks/SUBMISSION.md

 > (Not enough space to express your idea?
 This part will not be published in the programme app, but the committee will see it when discussing your submission.)

-Building general purpose applications using multiple languages and having a story how to handle state was our main motivation to explore the space of a serverless runtime to be built.
+Building general purpose applications using multiple languages and having a story how to handle state was our main motivation to explore the space of a Serverless runtime to be built.
 An open source project (currently hibernating) based on Akka with a promising technical concept let us to build that runtime.
 We think the BEAM, OTP and Elixir/Erlang are a perfect match for that to build on it.
-With this talk, we combine herein the world of the BEAM with cloud-technology like a gRPC-based protocol, Kubernetes and as well a polyglot programming model with Go, JavaScript, JVM-languages, Python and many more supported.
+With this talk, we combine herein the world of the BEAM with cloud-technology like a gRPC-based protocol, Kubernetes and as well a polyglot programming model with languages like Go, JavaScript, JVM-languages, Python and many more supported.

 ### Personal Info